enriquepablo/terms/README.rst

 we will obtain all the variable substitutions that would produce a ``true`` query, in the form of a json list of mappings of strings.

-Several facts can be anded in a query, separating them with semicolons.

 However, we can not add special constraints, like we can in rules with pythonic conditions.